S3 method for class 'rfsrc'

 spec

-Pass to calc_auc for the area under the curve.
+Pass it to calc_auc for the area under the curve.

 Examples